 Looking back up the mountain, I think we just missed some heavy rainfall.
 Ennerdale Water was quite peaceful, though, as we walked along the water’s edge.

-Paul and Jo Stanley, our very kind, hospitable hosts at Ennerdale View B&B.
+A snap of Paul and Jo Stanley, our very kind, hospitable hosts at Ennerdale View B&B.